 Started in 2011 during recovery from a major illness these five paintings are based on an original idea in 2005 which subsequently became part 5.
 Parts 1 to 4 were completed over an eight year period.
 They are a set of nuances of me and as such are indivisible.
 Elsewhere in Opvscvla you might notice that their titles have been redeployed as headings in my autobiography-of-sorts (71).

 After nearly six years in 2018 I completed my self portrait in 5 parts, part 2 (Soul) being the last part to be painted.
 The parallel life story which initiated and tracked this mammoth task might be of some interest but as a general rule I am silent regarding any discussion about meaning and content, sorry, they are, to use a much worn out phrase, what they are.
 My work, for good or ill, stands on its own and speaks for itself.
 Such meaning as is there is either self-evident given enough effort on the part of the viewer, is not worth finding or is not meant for you.
-There are a great many clues in the symbols, images, hints and juxtapositions to get your teeth into, here as well as elsewhere, if you think its worth the effort.
+There are a great many clues in the symbols, images, hints and juxtapositions to get your teeth into, here as well and elsewhere, if you think its worth the effort.
 Together they represent the key elements of my life and depict all of me that in my view is meaningful.
-Such comments as I am prepared to make regarding their inception and creation follows below these images.
+Such direct comments as I am prepared to make regarding their inception and creation follow below these images.

 On Christmas eve 2010 I found myself in the acute assessment unit at our local hospital with what turned out to be a dodgy appendix.
 By the time it had been properly diagnosed, it had burst.
 After a bodged appendectomy I contracted peritonitis, had a close encounter of the grim reaper variety and after another four weeks left the hospital wholly unfit to survive, 28Kg lighter, effectively disabled and dependent on a wheelchair.
 The NHS sent me home with an ileostomy bag, a mucous fistula and a promise from the consultant that in spite of the hospital’s best endeavours to remove my existence from the planet he would reconnect me if I was ever stupid enough to trust him again and if I was strong enough to recover.
 I took a certain amount of pride in the fact that I now had my very own RADAR key.